Tamil Nadu Cricket Association

 The Tamil Nadu Cricket Association (TNCA) is the governing body of cricket activities in the Indian state of Tamil Nadu.
-It is affiliated woth the Board of Control for Cricket in India and governs the Tamil Nadu cricket team.
-Rupa Gurunath, a daughter of N Srinivasan, is the former president of the Tamil Nadu Cricket Association.
+It is affiliated with the Board of Control for Cricket in India and governs the Tamil Nadu cricket team.
 The TNCA is one of the permanent test centres of the BCCI.

 History

 The board was formed when organized league cricket in the state began in Madras in 1932.
 It was formed after two rival bodies — the Indian Cricket Federation and the Madras Cricket Club — merged, becoming the Madras Cricket Association (MCA).

 The MCA was formally constituted on April 30, 1935, shortly thereafter affiliating with the Board of Control for Cricket in India.
 The Cricket Association was to control representative cricket in the province.

 By 1933-34, the association had first and second division leagues, with a third division added on the next season.
 By 1939-40, it had added a fourth division.

 In 1967-68 season, the M.C.A. was renamed as Tamil Nadu Cricket Association (TNCA).
 As of 2008, it had five divisions with a total of 132 teams.